Healthy, easy Lentil Meatballs with buckwheat, fresh herbs and spices. Soft and flavoursome, perfect on a bed of spiralised zucchini.

 - Pre-heat oven at 180˚C (355˚F) and line a baking tray with baking paper.

-- Place lentils and buckwheat in a sieve and rinse very well under running water.
+- Cook the lentils and buckwheat: Place lentils and buckwheat in a sieve and rinse very well under running water.
 Transfer to a large pot, fill it ¾ full of water, bring to a boil, reduce heat a little, and cook for about 15 minutes or till just done.
 Drain and rinse with cool water.

-- While the lentils/buckwheat cook, heat a little olive oil in a pan and lightly fry finely chopped shallot.
+- Fry shallots and garlic: While the lentils/buckwheat cook, heat a little olive oil in a pan and lightly fry finely chopped shallot.
 Add roughly chopped garlic cloves and cook a little longer.
 Transfer to a food processor.

-- Roll mixture into balls using a tablespoon of mixture per.
+- Roll and bake: Roll mixture into balls using a tablespoon of mixture per.
 Place on baking tray and bake for 15 minutes max (you want them to be a bit soft), turning half way through.